Sam Massell took a passion for progress and three pieces of paper from Georgia State and helped modernize the city

 “You’d think I couldn’t hold a job,” he quips in an interview at the fifth-floor office at Tower Place that houses the coalition.

+The truth?
 No job could hold Sam Massell.

 Massell enjoyed Tom Sawyer beginnings in upscale Druid Hills, where his family lived.